nami773/isl_21R_business_rules_engine/README.md

 Python 3.11 with paho-mqtt installed is required to run this application.

-To get started, set MQTT_TOPIC_ID on line 4 with the actual topic ID.
+To get started, execute `pip install paho-mqtt`

-Then, start listening to the input topic by running:
+Then, set `MQTT_TOPIC_ID` on line 4 of main.py with the actual topic ID.

-python main.py
+Then, start listening to the input topic by running: `python main.py`

 # Test Documentation